Catching onto the Mercy Rhythm

 Like all the other SYNC seasons, Mercy Season links us back to something huge God has done.
 To "SYNC" with that God-thing means to align ourselves with God's intentions when he did it.

 In this case the God-thing is the final Day of Atonement, the day when Jesus presented his own sacrificial blood on our behalf in the Temple in heaven.
 What were his intentions when he did that?

-Jesus was undoing the damage that the human race did to our relationship to God when we rejected Jesus as the Messiah, the person God sent to rule the world with justice and peace.
+Jesus was undoing the damage that the human race did to our relationship to God when we rejected Jesus as the Messiah, the person God sent to spearhead the campaign to bring justice and peace to the world.
 God intended that Jesus would be honored as King.
 We killed him as a fraud.
-We humans set ourselves in direct opposition to God's plan, and not in some small detail.
-We went for the very center of God's plan, the Messiah, and tried to block his advance!
+We humans set ourselves in direct opposition to God's campaign, and not in some small detail.
+We went for the very center, the Messiah, the Spearhead, and tried to stop him!
 Talk about a damaged relationship!
 What could ever undo all that damage?
-How could the guilt and the shame ever be taken away?
+How could our guilt and the shame ever be taken away?